Views expressed by the host on this program documented to be almost always right, 99.7% of the time.

 Hey, I was listening to what you've been hearing about the Hunger Games being anti-conservative, and I thought, man, I had the exact opposite reaction.

-There was there was no hope that it was just big government.
+There was no hope, and it was just big government.

 I mean, I saw the exact opposite.